qualityshepherd/brine/assets/posts/southern_coast.md

 **0104 Shadow Dragon Lair** entrance is obscured by shifting shadows created by bioluminescent fungi, which also provide dim illumination throughout the cave.
 The shadows are nearly indistinguishable from the dragon itself.

 Before her incarceration in the Prison of Mon, the Hag Kalg had found the dragon, injured and dying.
-She nursed it back to health, creating an everlasting bond.
+Her nursing it back to health, created an everlasting bond.
 The two communicate via shadows, plotting her freedom.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida, met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.